 Download, install and run Pazu Apple Music Converter on your Mac or Windows.

-The default format is M4A in 256kbps.
-Apple Music Converter also supports MP3, AAC, FLAC, WAV, and AIFF.
+Apple Music Converter supports M4A, MP3, AAC, FLAC, WAV, and AIFF.
 Click the gear icon if you want to change the output format or output folder.

 After the conversion process is complete, click on the clock icon in the upper right corner to access the converted Apple Music songs.
 To locate the converted Apple Music songs: